WendtOle/Syncival/README.md

 5. Open browser and navigate to "localhost:8888"
 6. Log into Spotify and trust that the application does nothing bad with your spotify data
 7. Wait a while until all artists are retrieved

-# Why is it not hosted?
-Querying all the playlists takes up more than 30 second.
-Which is usally the maximum time amount which free provider allow until requests are closed automatically.

-# Where to find more information apart of the list of artists
-Look in the logs of the server!

-# It is not pretty?
-Sorry.

 # How does the authorization/authentication flow works
 1. With `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` the spotify api object is initialized